Scholarship FAQ'S

 Who is eligible to apply for the NHF Scholarship?

-• Attending/planning to attend an accredited two-year, four-year or technical school full-time (12 or more credit hours per semester).
+- Plan to attend an accredited, non-profit two-year, four-year or technical school full-time (12 or more credit hours per semester).

 Can Section 8 residents apply for a NHF Scholarship?

-At this time, only residents who reside in a NHA development are eligible for the NHF Scholarship.
-Click here for more information about other scholarships.
+No. At this time, only residents who reside in a NHA development are eligible for the NHF Scholarship.

 What is the NHF scholarship program process to determine recipients?